corinnt/journal-diversity/README.md

 *Gesta is a leading peer-reviewed academic journal in the area of medieval art.*

+Target functionality: Generate visualizations of trends in gender and region of origin of Gesta-published authors.

-Maps locations of institutions affiliated with authors of articles published in Gesta.
+Current functionality: Maps locations of institutions with which Gesta-published authors are affiliated.

 ### Use Instructions